 Here’s what happening:

-1. Attach a listener to receive updates whenever the grocery-items endpoint is modified.
+- Attach a listener to receive updates whenever the

 Build and run.
 Add an item — how about some milk? — and it will show up in the table view.